 OK, it’s time to tackle the oversized pitcher of beer in the room, the impact of Coors Field on Todd Helton’s statistics.

-Before diving into the topic, let me start by saying that there are some very smart people, folks who are very aware of the Coors effect, who have concluded that Helton’s numbers are above the Hall of Fame bar even when accounting for Coors.
+Before diving into the topic, let me start by saying that there are some very smart people, folks who are very aware of the Coors effect, who concluded that Helton’s numbers are above the Hall of Fame bar even when accounting for Coors.

 This is what sabermetric pioneer Bill James wrote in the 2019 Bill James Baseball Handbook: